BelWue/flowpipeline/CONFIGURATION.md

   * This can be deactivated by setting the config parameter `synchronous` to true
 * add any interface's data to a cache, which will be used to enrich the next flow using that same interface
-* clear the cache value after 1 hour has elapsed, resulting in another flow without these annotations at that time
+* clear the cache value after the time set with `cache_interval` (default=1h) has
+  elapsed, resulting in another flow without these annotations at that time

 These rules are applied for source and destination interfaces separately.